Dmitry-Skachkov/g-tensor/README.md

 Add other vectors to the atom.
-*Tip* If you need to set vector between atoms, you can add additional atom at this point and set the size of the atom to 0.2.
+*Tip*: If you need to set vector between atoms, you can add additional atom at this point and set the size of the atom to 0.2.

 ## Add vectors in VESTA automatically